unrealbenmason/interview-assignment/README.md

 - If you have any questions, feel free to reach out at sheel@getspect.ai.

 Good luck!
 We're excited to see your work 🚀

+---

+## 🔒 Confidentiality Notice

+This project and all its contents (including but not limited to PDFs, API keys, and code) are confidential and intended solely for your use in this interview process.
+Please do not share any part of this project, including the API key, with anyone else.
+Any unauthorized sharing or distribution of these materials is strictly prohibited.